Eastern Mojave Vegetation Field Notes (Continued)

 Cheryl and I went back to Rachel's apartment to meet her after work.
 But she was late and rushed, so Cheryl and I went to Christo de Burgos to watch a salida.
 The street in front of the church was packed.
 Then an ambulance went by and we had to pack in tighter to make room for it.
 There were people trying to walk right behind the ambulance to get through the crowd, but after the ambulance the crowd surged back into the ambulance's wake.
 Then we watched salida of the Cristo and then the Virgin.

-Full Size Image Garden of Gethsemene At Rachel's apartment we determined to watch one more paso, down in the center of Sevilla.
+At Rachel's apartment we determined to watch one more paso, down in the center of Sevilla.
 The streets were extremely crowded and we couldn't move.
 The paso depicted Jesus in the Garden of Gethsemane, but they set it down around the corner from our location, and then moved quickly across the intersection where we were standing.
 Our view was very short, but we waited until the virgin passed.

-After the paso, we tried to eat at a bar near Rachel and Nacho's apartment, but the restaurant was very busy and got the orders mixed up, so we had to wait a long time, and it was late when we got back to the apartment.
+After the paso, we tried to eat at a bar near my Rachel and Nacho's apartment, but the restaurant was very busy and got the orders mixed up, so we had to wait a long time, and it was late when we got back to the apartment.

 Thursday April 17th